-There is a lot one can criticize* about what he claims, however, he is missing something obvious that stands out like a sore thumb even when taking on his descriptions at face value: Silicon!
+There is a lot one can criticize* about his claims, however, he is missing something obvious that stands out like a sore thumb even when taking on his descriptions at face value: Silicon!

 Neil, super smug** and on every semi-intellectual speaking platform like TAM, on every show he can get his hands on and has a receptive target audience, from “The Daily Show” to “The Big Bang Theory”.
 But science is not finished and moves fast.
-Is it time for some quiet reading time and reflection once in the hyper schedule of politics and speaking engagements?
+Is it time for some quiet reading time and reflection in the schedule of pseudo progressive politics and speaking engagements?

 Now he goes literally “look at earth” in order to not mention the Abundance of elements in Earth, which would destroy his argument.
-Instead, he talks about human bodies: Oh look, it is H, Helium does not matter, O, C, N, and “others” (that "others"-trick again), precisely like the universe, he claims, so it is not surprising that we are here or whatever the gist is which he aims to push.
+Instead, he talks about human bodies: Oh look, it is H, He does not matter, O, C, N, and “others” (that "others"-trick again), precisely like the universe, so he claims, and thus it is not surprising that we are here or whatever the gist is which he aims to push.

-I am neither out to dwell on factual mistakes, nor much on the general mistake of supporting new-atheist pseudoscience that usually back-fires to ultimately support the religious, here for example having humans consist of the most common stuff in the universe, not in earth's crust or the ocean, where animals evolved.
-This is not my main objection, although I am puzzled: Why would an atheist effectively claim we are created in his image (him being the substitute god Mystic Universe), or worse, that the universe is made for us?
+I am neither out to dwell on factual mistakes (though there is plenty and Neil is as of 2014 widely known to be a quote fabricator), nor much on the general mistake of supporting new-atheist pseudoscience that usually back-fires to ultimately support the religious, here for example having humans consist of the most common stuff in the universe, not in earth's crust or the ocean, where animals actualy evolved.
+This is not my main objection, although I am puzzled: Why would an atheist effectively claim we are created in HIS image (HIM being the substitute god Mystic Universe perhaps), or worse, that the universe is made for us?

-Silicon is what our information technology is based on, so if his just-so-description tells us anything, it is that the universe is made for the computers and bio/hybrid-robots that may treat humans like we treat chimps in animal testing laboratories and zoos.
+Silicon is what our information technology is based on, so if his just-so-description tells us anything, it is that the universe is made for the computers and bio/hybrid-robots that will treat humans like we treat chimps - think animal testing lab.
 The robopocalypse!
-Not aliens that are safely hundreds of light years away, but the very tools that we build.
+Not cool aliens that are safely hundreds of light years away, but the tools that we build.

-He not see this connection, partially because he cannot mention the dangers of emergent technology in order not to undermine his main platform, being misguided scientism and uncritical embracing of technology.
+He does not see this connection, partially because he cannot mention the dangers of emergent technology in order not to undermine his main platform: naive scientism and uncritical embracing of technology.

 **UPDATE: Neil deGrasse Tyson has personally replied below and complained that my blog is more smug than him.
 Smug: Exhibiting or feeling great or offensive satisfaction with oneself or with one's situation; self-righteously complacent.
-I reject that, but of course I would, and of course he would.
-If one can avoid to come across that way, one should, and I avoid self-righteous satisfaction and complacency about my arguments.
-Those who claim to be all for science outreach and public understanding and are already in the lime light especially should not be complacent with backfiring arguments, regardless of how much target audiences and false friends enjoy and encourage it.
+If one can avoid to come across that way, one should.
+I avoid self-righteous satisfaction and complacency about my arguments.
+Those who claim to be for science outreach and public understanding and are already in the lime light especially should not be complacent with backfiring arguments, regardless of how much target audiences and false friends enjoy and encourage it.